danoctavian/awesome-anti-censorship/README.md

 - [FTE](https://github.com/kpdyer/fteproxy) - fteproxy provides transport-layer protection to resist keyword filtering, censorship and discriminatory routing policies
 - [stegotorus](https://github.com/SRI-CSL/stegotorus) - A Camouflage Proxy for the Tor Anonymity System
 - [lantern](https://github.com/getlantern/lantern) - Lantern is a free desktop application that delivers fast, reliable and secure access to the open Internet for users in censored regions
+- [uproxy](https://github.com/uProxy) - uProxy is a browser extension that lets friends route their connection to their Internet through each other's computers.
+It can help people with restricted or insecure access to the Internet get to the content they care about safely.
 - [shadowsocks](https://github.com/shadowsocks) - a fast socks5 proxy that encrypts traffic
 - [streisand](https://github.com/jlund/streisand) - single command set for a server running a wide variety of anti-censorship software
 - [obfs4](https://github.com/Yawning/obfs4) - the newest version of the Tor obfsproxy obfuscation proxy. implements multiple pluggable transports.
 - [bit-smuggler](https://github.com/danoctavian/bit-smuggler) - tunnel traffic through a bittorrent connection.
 - [govpn](https://github.com/stargrave/govpn) - virtual private network daemon, aimed to be reviewable, secure, DPI/censorship-resistant
+- [gohop](https://github.com/bigeagle/gohop) - A VPN implemention in golang, with crypto and obfuscation in nature.
 - [Dust](https://github.com/blanu/Dust) - A Polymorphic Engine for Filtering-Resistant Transport Protocols
+- [marionette](https://github.com/kpdyer/marionette/) - Marionette is a programmable client-server proxy that enables the user to control network traffic features with a lightweight domain-specific language.
 - [facebook-tunnel](https://github.com/matiasinsaurralde/facebook-tunnel) Tunneling Internet traffic over FB chat.
 - [chnroutes](https://github.com/fivesheep/chnroutes)- modifies the route table to route only censored ips through vpn
 - [firefly-proxy](https://github.com/yinghuocho/firefly-proxy) - A proxy software to help circumventing the Great Firewall.